IBM/cdfsl-benchmark/README.md

 ## Unsupervised Track

 An optional second track has been included in this challenge that allows the use of a subset of unlabeled images from each dataset for study of un/self/semi-supervised learning methods.
+For learning and evaluation within each dataset, the images listed in text files contained in the `unsupervised-track` subfolder specific to each dataset may be used for such learning methods.
 Please see the website for additional information.

 ## Enviroment